nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 Archive output file can be of one of the following formats:

-**Composed recordings**
+**Composed archives**

-The recording is a single MP4 file composed of all streams.
+The archive is a single MP4 file composed of all streams.
 This is the default setting.
-It is also used for [automatically recorded sessions](#automatically-record-sessions).
+It is also used for [automatically archived sessions](#automatically-archived-sessions).

 The MP4 file uses H.264 video and AAC audio (at 128 Kbps and a 48-Khz sample rate).

-You can customize the layout of a composed recording, adjusting the visual arrangement of streams and which streams are displayed.
-See [Customizing the video layout for composed recordings](/video/guides/layout-control).
+You can customize the layout of a composed archive, adjusting the visual arrangement of streams and which streams are displayed.
+See [Customizing the video layout for composed archives](/video/guides/layout-control).

-By default, composed recordings have a 640x480-pixel (SD landscape) resolution.
-To set a composed recording to have a 480x640 (SD portrait), 1280x720 (HD landscape), 720x1280 (HD portrait), 1920x1080 (FHD landscape), 1080x1920 (FHD portrait) resolution, set the `resolution` property to `480x640`, `1280x720`, `1920x1080`, `720x1280`, or `1080x1920` when calling the start recording method of the Vonage Video REST API.
+By default, composed archives have a 640x480-pixel (SD landscape) resolution.
+To set a composed archive to have a 480x640 (SD portrait), 1280x720 (HD landscape), 720x1280 (HD portrait), 1920x1080 (FHD landscape), 1080x1920 (FHD portrait) resolution, set the `resolution` property to `480x640`, `1280x720`, `1920x1080`, `720x1280`, or `1080x1920` when calling the start archive method of the Vonage Video REST API.

 You may want to use a portrait aspect ratio when recording archives that include video streams from mobile devices (which often use the portrait aspect ratio).

 > Note that support for FHD resolutions, "1920x1080" and "1080x1920", is currently a beta feature.

-**Individual stream recordings**
+**Individual stream archives**

-The recording is a ZIP container file with multiple individual media files for each stream, and a JSON metadata file for video synchronization.
+The archive is a ZIP container file with multiple individual media files for each stream, and a JSON metadata file for video synchronization.

 You can specify this format when you use one of the Vonage Video server SDKs to start the archive.
-This format is not available for [automatically recorded sessions](#automatically-record-sessions).
+This format is not available for [automatically archived sessions](#automatically-archived-sessions).

-> Note: In a composed recording, if a recording is started and no data is streamed during the duration of the recording (no audio or video is published), the size of the recording file will be 0 bytes.
+> Note: In a composed archive, if archiving is started and no data is streamed during the duration of the archive (no audio or video is published), the size of archive file will be 0 bytes.

 ## Working with individual stream archives

-Individual stream recording mode is intended for use with a post-processing tool to produce customized content generated by your application.
+Individual stream archive mode is intended for use with a post-processing tool, to produce customized content generated by your application.
 There are some considerations that developers should evaluate when choosing to use the feature.

 ### Individual stream containers

-Individual stream recording media is delivered as a ZIP archive, containing files for each audio-video stream:
+Individual stream archive media is delivered as a ZIP archive, containing files for each audio-video stream:

-Each stream container in the recording corresponds to a stream published to Vonage Video.
-The publisher's stream ID matches its corresponding file name, and each stream ID is declared in the recording manifest.
+* Each stream container in the archive corresponds to a stream published to OpenTok.
+The publisher's stream ID matches its corresponding file name, and each stream ID is declared in the [archive manifest](#individual-stream-recording-manifest).

-When a stream is interrupted and resumed because of automatic reconnection or when a stream is added and removed repeatedly in a manual stream mode recording, the ZIP recording will include separate files for each of the stream's individual segments.
+When a stream is interrupted and resumed because of automatic reconnection or when a stream is added and removed repeatedly in a [manual stream mode archive](#selecting-streams-to-be-included-in-a-archives), the ZIP archive will include separate files for each of the stream's individual segments.

-Stream containers are either of type **.webm**, or **.mkv**, depending on your project's configuration.
-Recordings for projects that have VP8 set as the preferred video codec have webm containers, and projects that have H.264 set as the preferred video codec use the **mkv** format.
+* Stream containers are either of type `.webm`, or `.mkv`, depending on your project's configuration.
+Archives for projects that have VP8 set as the [preferred video codec](/video/guides/codecs#setting-the-preferred-video-codec-for-a-project) have `webm` containers, and projects that have H.264 set as the preferred video codec use the `mkv` format.

-Individual stream archive containers are a capture of all the video and audio received by the archive server.
+* Individual stream archive containers are a capture of all the video and audio received by the archive server.
 This media is not processed, and therefore in most cases the container is not be suitable for direct playback.

-The stream container is treated like a transport stream — all media received at the recording server is written directly to file, without inspection or post-processing.
+The stream container is treated like a transport stream — all media received at the archive server is written directly to file, without inspection or post-processing.
 This design has implications for downstream consumption of stream containers.
-In most cases, direct playback of of an individual stream recording container will not be possible, or will have issues because of the contents of the container:
+In most cases, direct playback of of an individual stream archive container will not be possible, or will have issues because of the contents of the container:

-The declared dimensions for the stream header are seldom correct.
+* The declared dimensions for the stream header are seldom correct.
 Currently, the headers for the container will show a video track with 640x480-pixel dimensions, regardless of the dimensions of encoded video frames.

-Video frames will change in dimensions over time.
+* Video frames will change in dimensions over time.
 This can also include aspect ratio changes, particularly with screen-sharing streams.

-Audio and video frames may not arrive with monotonic timestamps; frame rates are not always consistent.
+* Audio and video frames may not arrive with monotonic timestamps; frame rates are not always consistent.
 This is especially relevant if either the video or audio track is disabled for a time, using one of `publishVideo` or `publishAudio` publisher properties.

 Frame presentation timestamps (PTS) are written based on NTP timestamps taken at the time of capture, offset by the timestamp of the first received frame.
 Even if a track is muted and later unmuted, the timestamp offset should remain consistent throughout the duration of the entire stream.
 When decoding in post-processing, a gap in PTS between consecutive frames will exist for the duration of the track mute: there are no "silent" frames in the container.

-To produce viewable content from individual stream recording files, you need to run the media through a post processor to repair individual stream containers or multiplex/composite multiple containers into a final product.
+To produce viewable content from individual stream archiving files, you need to run the media through a post processor to repair individual stream containers or multiplex/composite multiple containers into a final product.
 Suggestions for getting started with downstream processing are outlined in our archiving-composer GitHub repository: [https://github.com/opentok/archiving-composer](https://github.com/opentok/archiving-composer).

 ### Individual stream recording manifest

-Individual stream recordings include a JSON metadata file, which provides information on the stream recordings included in the recording.
+Individual stream archives include a JSON metadata file, which provides information on the stream recordings included in the archive.
 It is of the following format:

 ```json
 {